What is Identity Theft?

 What is identity theft?

-Identity theft occurs when someone's personal information — such as name, address, date of birth, or financial details — is stolen and used without their knowledge to commit fraud or other crimes.
+Identity theft is when someone steals your personal information — name, address, date of birth, financial details — and uses it without your knowledge to commit fraud or other crimes in your name.
+New accounts, fraudulent loans, purchases on stolen credit.

 Why is identity theft important for PCI DSS?